 The driver’s license application process for international students is slightly different from state to state.
 However, there are many things that are common among them, and you should understand the process in your state before applying for a driver’s license.

-Understanding the US Driver’s License Process
+Understanding the US driver’s license process

 For international students applying for a driver’s license will follow the same basic steps.
 While there are differences from state to state, many of the requirements for international students are from federal regulations.
 Therefore, international students applying for a driver’s license anywhere in the United States will need to do the following:

-It is also important to wait for approximately two weeks before applying for a license.
+- Wait for approximately two weeks before applying for a license.
 The I-94 immigration information that students provide when coming into the country needs time to become visible in DMV systems.

 - Apply for with a Social Security Number (SSN) or an Individual Taxpayer Identification Number (ITIN).

 Once the preliminary steps have been taken care of, it is time to call the local DMV.
 Make a list of all the required documents when you call.
 If you have all of the requested documents, it is a good time to schedule your driver’s license tests.